efrj/The-Gamer-List/README.md

 # The Gamer List
-This project is a simple website video games.
+This project is a simple website a video games.